radanalyticsio/oshinko-rest/README.md

     2016/09/28 12:10:47 Serving oshinko rest at https://127.0.0.1:42443
 ```

-## Further reading
+# Further reading

-Please see the HACKING and CONTRIBUTING docs for more information about
+Please see the CONTRIBUTING and HACKING docs for more information about
-working with this codebase.
+working with this codebase and the docs directory for more general information on usage.